-APPLI-016 Advanced Electrical Appliances II - 4 Units
+APPLI-015 Electrical Appliances I - 4 Units

-ADVISORY: Concurrent enrollment in APPLI-020, 035 or 036; eligibility for ENGL-090
+ADVISORY: Concurrent enrollment in lab class APPLI-020, 035 or 036 and ETEC-004;

+eligibility for ENGL-090 LMC Degree: DA Transfer: CSU

-This course is designed for students majoring in the Appliance Repair Program or anyone wanting to acquire appliance theory and diagnostic skills.
-If you are you interested in starting a new career working with technology, electro-mechanics, and if you like to work independently and find satisfaction in helping people, you should try this program.
-You will get the foundation and technical training you need to enter the appliance repair field.
+This is the course for you if you are seeking a career working with technology, electro-mechanics, and if you like to work independently and find satisfaction in helping people.
+This introductory course in electrical appliances will provide you the foundation you need to enter the appliance repair field.
 The course focuses on theory and practice in the diagnosis and repair of major brands of washers, dryers, ranges, dishwashers and electrical schematic diagrams.
-You will also learn related information on job safety, shop practices, repair orders, troubleshooting, maintenance, service techniques and computer aided instruction.
-This is part of the Appliance Technician II certificate which is designed for day students.
+You will also learn related information on job safety, shop practices, repair orders, troubleshooting, maintenance, and service techniques.
 SC